n861997/interactive-product-configurator/README.md

 - Edge cases such as incomplete selections

-## Access Notice
+## Source Code Access

-This repository is private due to business-specific implementation details.
+The full implementation is maintained in a private repository due to hardware-specific and business considerations.

-**Recruiters and hiring managers:**
-Access can be granted upon request for evaluation purposes.
+Recruiters and hiring managers are welcome to request access for evaluation purposes.

 ## Contact